onukura/gitbucket-embedding-plugin/README.md

 # gitbucket-embedding-plugin

-A GitBucket plugin to replace code link to snippet
+A GitBucket plugin to replace code link to embed snippet.

-This is still alpha ver.
+**To achieve embed snippet, this plugin is not best way.
+It should be done by GitBucket itself.
+Until the day GitBucket get this feature, this plugin could be a one of choices.**

 ## Screenshot